-I can fairly remember how when an invitation from the Queensland Tourism to explore and write a detailed Gold Coast travel itinerary landed in my inbox, I humbly requested for an overstay in the country after the completion of our blog-tip, so that I can experience a bit of Brisbane as well.
+I can fairly remember how when an invitation from Queensland Tourism to explore and write a detailed Gold Coast travel itinerary landed in my inbox, I humbly requested an overstay in the country after the completion of our blog-tip, so that I can experience a bit of Brisbane as well.

 So yea, my love for Brisbane started before I even got there.
 And when I actually ended up there, my love only intensified.

 I suggest you try Flyscoot Airlines to fly from India to Brisbane.
 I have personally tried them and love their cheap prices.
-Also, if your are travelling to the Gold Coast, read these Gold Coast travel tips and this Gold Coast hot air balloon ride experience.
-You may also be interested in a day trip to Lady Elliot Island from Gold Coast or Queensland to experience a bit of Great Barrier Reef that remained my favourite experience during my entire time in Queensland.
+Also, if you are travelling to the Gold Coast, read these Gold Coast travel tips and this Gold Coast hot air balloon ride experience.
+You may also be interested in a day trip to Lady Elliot Island from Gold Coast or Queensland to experience a bit of the Great Barrier Reef which remained my favourite experience during my entire time in Queensland.

 Now let’s start with the topic in hand, and discuss…